fairhill1/tiktak/kintal_v1.md

 - mi hav akpan hot = I have hot soup

 **With comparatives:**
-- mi mor big dan tu = I'm bigger than you
+- mi mas big dan tu = I'm bigger than you
-- sol mor hot dan lun = sun is hotter than moon
+- sol mas hot dan lun = sun is hotter than moon
 - min dom max old = my house (is the) oldest
-- tu go mor rap dan mi = you go faster than me
+- tu go mas rap dan mi = you go faster than me
 - ka es kin max bon = he/she is (the) best person
 - na sam big = we (are) equally big
-- mi hav mor mani pan dan tu = I have more food than you
+- mi hav mas mani pan dan tu = I have more food than you
 - tu les big dan ka = you're less big than him/her = you're smaller than him/her
 - dom lest nov = (the) least new house = (the) oldest house